burtonr/blog/content/posts/feature-roadmap.md

 We're still relying on other services to tell us about the user.
 This means that a user would not be able to change their username in our site, or use a different email address.
 We've built a highway that gets a lot of people pretty close to where they wanted to be.
 There is still some more work to do to get the people to their house.
 For that, we'll need to build some country roads.

+{{< figure src="/images/feature-roadmap/country-road.jpg" caption="...take me home" alt="dirt road surrounded by trees" >}}
 # Country (Local) Roads
-> ...Take me home

-Country, or local, roads usually have one lane in each direction, a lower speed limit, and a lot of traffic lights or stop signs to controll traffic.
+Country, or local, roads usually have one lane in each direction, a lower speed limit, and a lot of traffic lights or stop signs to control traffic.
 It's a lot slower, but there are a lot of them and they allow the driver to get directly to where they are going.

 Our example site now allows users to sign in with one of many different services, but there are still those users who want to be able to change their username, use a different email address, or not have an account in one of those other services.
 Let's build out all of those country roads to make sure everyone can get exactly where they want to be.